 Cash Services acts as a focal point for the provision of strategic direction on co-operative (non-commercial) issues for cash as a component of the UK Money Transmission and Payments Industry.
 It also acts as the cash industry interest group on all aspects other than those relating to Scottish notes and Northern Irish notes and coins.

-What does the cash services group do?
+What does Cash Services do?

-Through inter-bank co-operation the cash services group aims to:
+Through inter-bank co-operation, Cash Services aims to:

-The Bank of England
+Bank of England

 British Security Industry Association (BSIA)

 The BSIA represents the interests of the UK's Cash in Transit companies.
 There are several areas of mutual interest for discussion with Cash Services.